Thumbnail Text Generator - Bold Text That Actually Gets Read

 What fonts work best for thumbnail text?

-Bold, heavy-weight fonts in the 700–900 weight range perform best for thumbnails.
+Bold, heavy-weight styles in the 700-900 weight range perform best for thumbnails.
 These hold their shape when compressed to small sizes and stay readable on mobile screens.
-Avoid thin, light, or decorative fonts — they look elegant at full size but turn into blurry lines at thumbnail dimensions.
-The tool provides curated fonts specifically chosen for thumbnail readability, so any font in the collection is a safe choice.
-When in doubt, go heavier.
-A font that looks slightly too bold on your monitor will look exactly right when scaled down to how viewers actually see it.
+Avoid thin, light, or decorative styles, they look elegant at full size but turn into blurry lines at thumbnail dimensions.
+Describe "thick, bold, heavy font weight" in your prompt and the AI generates text in that style directly.
+When in doubt, ask for heavier.
+Text that looks slightly too bold on your monitor will look exactly right when scaled down to how viewers actually see it.

 How do I make text readable on any background?